loafey/master-thesis/Thesis/4.0. Compiling System-level functional language/Transformations.typ

   #angled($circle$, $(lambda^* (x,rho_1). "freestack" rho_1; "foo"(x), newstack)$)
 $

-Introducing explicit stacks sounds like something for the stack selection phase.
-Unfortunately, there is no way to do it before making environments explicit, which happens here.
+Now the environment is a new empty stack, and we free it before calling the static function $"foo"()$